 Christ uses repeated patterns in many different ways.
 I may list a number of them in the future, but for now, we will stick with the beatitudes because they are an obvious example.
 They appear right at the beginning of the Gospels.
 They repeat the same patterns and even words in different ways.
 Let us look at how the fourth beatitude repeats the pattern set up in the first beatitude.

 Again, we start with "Lucky!"
 Now, when Christ pauses, the audience knows what is coming next, and people are probably already tittering.
 The thought is, "Who is 'lucky' this time?"

 "The hungry and thirsty!"
 Obvious laugh line.
 By now, of course, the audience is in on the joke.
-Of course the hungry and thirsty are as every bit as lucky as beggars!
-But the pattern lead them to ask, "Okay, which hungry and thirsty?"
+Of course the hungry and thirsty are every bit as lucky as beggars!
+But the pattern leads them to ask, "Okay, hungry and thirsty for what?"

 "For justice!"
 The tagline.
 Of course, this turns the meaning of "hungry and thirsty" completely around.
 Another laugh, bigger than the first.

 But the audience now knows how this works.
 They are set up to expect an explanation of why these people are so lucky.
 The pause waits for the laughter to die down.

 Then Christ says, "Because they will get their fill!"

 This is a BIG laugh line, a tagline on top of the tagline.

 It brings together both the idea of being hungry and the idea of getting justice, BUT getting "your fill of justice" is clearly a double edged sword.
 Those who think they want justice may want to rethink what they are asking for.

 This is also a great example of how a verb at the end of the sentence works so well in humor.
 The last part "get their fill" is not a series of words in Greek, but a single verb.